• Skip to main content

 Chilean salsa verde used to be the winter version of Pebre.
 There was no tomato during winter, and parsley grows easier than cilantro.
 The combination of finely chopped white or yellow (Spanish) onions with parsley, dressed with vinegar or lemon juice, gives Salsa Verde a freshness and texture that is very welcome in our traditional sandwiches, especially in the complete ones.

-Tips for a delicious green sauce:
+Tips for a delicious Chilean Salsa Verde :

 How do I wash the parsley?

 The first thing is to cut the ties and fill a bowl with cold water.
-Place the parsley and stir with your hand, part of the soil will float, and part will settle to the bottom, throw away some of the water and remove the parsley.
+Place the parsley and stir with your hand; part of the soil will float, and part will settle to the bottom.
+Throw away some of the water and remove the parsley.
 Clean the bowl and repeat.
 The water should be run clean.
 After drying it a bit, you can spin the parsley or dry it with a kitchen towel.
 Once washed and dried, you can store it wrapped in a damp paper towel and a plastic bag in the refrigerator for up to 5 days.

 How do I chop the parsley?

-Once the parsley is clean, arrange it as a bunch, cut off most of the stems, and then gather the leaves together, almost forming a bundle, holding with the fingers of one hand and with the other hand cutting with a sharp chef’s knife.
-Then continue cutting in one direction and then the other.
+Once the parsley is clean, arrange it as a bunch, cut off most of the stems, and then gather the leaves together, almost forming a bundle, holding with the fingers of one hand and with the other hand cutting with a sharp chef's knife.
+Then, continue cutting in one direction and then the other.
 I do not recommend using the processor because it is difficult to get it right.
 With the onion, it is easier.

 Are Mexican and Chilean salsa verde the same thing?

 No, just a shared name.
-The Chilean is made with raw onion and parsley, and the Mexican has raw or roasted tomatillos and onion and chiles.
+The Chilean is made with raw onion and parsley, and the Mexican has raw or roasted tomatillos onion and chiles.
 The Chilean is NOT spicy.

 What other things can I add to the Chilean Salsa Verde?

-Sometimes my Salsa Verde is bitter.
+Sometimes, my Salsa Verde is bitter.
 What can it be?

 If possible, use new onions.
 It also helps to wash the old onions once they have been chopped.